cybermagese/ioriver-telldus/README.md

 ```

 ## Setup

-See https://github.com/mifi/telldus-local-auth on how to obtain a security token for your local api
+See <https://github.com/mifi/telldus-local-auth> on how to obtain a security token for your local api

+## Version history

+### 0.3.5

+* Fix battery status, 0-100 is percent, -1 is OK, -2 is unknown status (most of telldus sensors), -3 is low level